grafana/plugin-tools/packages/create-plugin/README.md

 ### Quick overview

 Run the command in the folder where you want to store your plugins.
-The new plugin will be scaffolded in a sub-director of the folder where you run the command.
+The new plugin will be scaffolded in a sub-directory of the folder where you run the command.

 You can run the command with the package manager of your choice: